7 Best PLM Software for Fashion Teams for 2026

 Style history and version tracking – Maintain audit trails on changes

-CAD and design tool integrations – Works with Gerber’s existing design stack
+CAD and design tool integrations – Provides design integration with Gerber’s existing design stack

 Sample and approval workflows – Track fit notes, lab dips, and prototype stages